WolfgangBaeck/REB3Azure/readme.md

 # REB3Azure Repository
-The repository represents stands in contrast to the REB4Modules and REB4<Client> repositories in that REB3Azure is a monolithic repository.
+This repository stands in contrast to the REB4Modules and REB4<Client> repositories in that REB3Azure is a monolithic repository.
-As such, the REB3Azure Repository has all module library anc client information and the necessary workflows, although I'm not making any claim as to how easy it will be to just schedule a workflow for only one client.
+As such, the REB3Azure Repository has all the module library and client information along with the necessary workflows, although I'm not making any claim as to how easy it will be to just schedule a workflow for only one client.

 ## Rationale for implementing both, a monolithic and a multi-repo
 I have looked at the monorepo layout and the polyrepo layout also called multi-repo layout and their advantages and drawbacks and consulted the write-up at https://earthly.dev/blog/monorepo-vs-polyrepo/

-Because of the impact that the decision of the repository structure has on releases, issue-tracking, permissions, and secrets, I have decided for implementing both to personally explore issues related to issue tracking and workflow management.
+Because of the impact that the decision of the repository structure has on releases, issue-tracking, permissions, and secrets, I have decided for implementing both, to personally explore issues related to issue tracking and workflow management.

 ## Workflows
 The idea of the poly-repo structure is that each spoke repository can have its own workflow and deployments are made based on triggering events such as a push or a pull-request in a spoke repository.
 With respect to issue tracking and understanding the impact of commits to the repository, the poly-repo is at an advantage when a larger team is at work at the sime time.
 We also need to be able to trigger the workflows in the spoke repository if a triggering event occurs in the hub repository.
 GitHub does not natively support the execution of workflow b in repository B if a push in repository A happens causing a workflow a.
 This can be accomplished by running cron events in the spoke repositories checking for changes in releases in the hub repository.